 - Keep note-taking to a minimum during the interview

-Just as a treatise of pre-interview notes will distract you from the interview action (as we mentioned in our previous article), so will scribbling notes furiously during the interview.
+Just as a treatise of pre-interview notes will distract you from the interview action (as we mentioned in our previous point), so will scribbling notes furiously during the interview.
 You definitely want to have a pen and clipboard or a tablet available if you need to quickly jot something down, but remember – this is a group discussion.
 You want to keep the conversation flowing naturally.
 Taking notes and then reading your monologue will certainly disrupt that flow.

 - Don’t be confrontational

 This is not a debate in which you’re trying to score points.
 It’s not a verbal battle.
 It’s a simulation of what you may encounter in a business school classroom or group project, and so it’s that vibe and model that you’ll want to emulate.
 Interviewees should build on one another’s points, contributing to the conversation; they shouldn’t cut each other down with rude or judgmental remarks.
 Of course, you’re allowed to disagree, and you should be persuasive and enthusiastic about your positions, but do so with respect and grace.
 Politeness matters!